-- 1. My early publications directly addressed the fact that substance use is often overlooked in older adults.
+- 1. My early publications directly addressed the fact that substance abuse is often overlooked in older adults.
 However, because many older adults were raised during an era of increased drug and alcohol use, there are reasons to believe that this will become an increasing issue as the population ages.
-These publications found that older adults appear in a variety of primary care settings or seek mental health providers to deal with emerging concerns about a substance use disorder.
-These publications document this emerging concern and guide primary care providers and geriatric mental health providers to recognize symptoms, assess the nature of the behavior, and apply the necessary interventions.
-By providing evidence and simple clinical approaches, this body of work has changed the standards of care for older adults with substance use disorders and will continue to provide assistance in relevant medical settings well into the future.
+These publications found that older adults appear in a variety of primary care settings or seek mental health providers to deal with emerging addiction problems.
+These publications document this emerging problem and guide primary care providers and geriatric mental health providers to recognize symptoms, assess the nature of the problem and apply the necessary interventions.
+By providing evidence and simple clinical approaches, this body of work has changed the standards of care for addicted older adults and will continue to provide assistance in relevant medical settings well into the future.
 I served as the primary investigator or co-investigator in all of these studies. - a.
 Gryczynski, J., Shaft, B.M., Merryle, R., & Hunt, M.C.
 (2013).
-Community based participatory research with late-life substance use disorder.
+Community based participatory research with late-life addicts.
 American Journal of Alcohol and Drug Abuse, 15(3), 222-238.